jefdaj/ortholang/README.md

 #  for the Synechocystis genes that have orthologs, use extract_queries)
 genes = extract_targets (blastx 1e-20 pcc6803 pcc7942)
 ```

+Not all functions come in all variants, because some of them wouldn't make sense.

 CRB-BLAST
 ---------